mam-dev/debianized-sentry/README.md

 sudo apt-get install build-essential debhelper devscripts equivs
 # Extra steps on Jessie
-sudo apt-get install -t jessie-backports cmake
+sudo apt-get install -t jessie-backports cmake dh-virtualenv

 # make sure pip is a recent version (e.g. Jessie still comes with 1.5.6)
 # you may omit this in newer systems, or appropriately configured accounts